How a Clean Title Works in the U.S.

 How Title Branding Happens

-Title brands are applied after events that significantly affect vehicle safety, structure, or value.
-For example, if an insurance company determines that repair costs exceed a large percentage of the vehicle’s value, the vehicle may be declared a total loss.
-As a result, the state records this event and assigns a branded title.
+Title brands are applied after events that significantly impact a vehicle’s structure, safety, or value.
+In most cases, this occurs when an insurance company determines that repair costs exceed a defined percentage of the vehicle’s market value.
+When that threshold is reached, the vehicle is declared a total loss and the state assigns a branded title.
+If the damage does not meet that threshold, repairs are completed and the title remains clean.

 How Insurance Decisions Affect Title Status